chairleague/hots-rules/README.md

 ### Weekly Matches

-Matches are scheduled Monday through Friday nights each week of a season.
-Active teams will receive 1 series with evenly matched opponents each week.
+Pick the available night of the week for your team to compete.
+Whether you throw down on Thursday or take up arms on Tuesday, active teams will receive 1 series with evenly matched opponents each week on your chosen night.
 Schedules come out the Friday before each week.
-Matches that are not completed on the website by the time the scheduler runs will be deleted.
+Matches that are not completed on the website by the time the scheduler runs will be deleted, so make sure to post your results!
 A team can turn off their schedules at any time.
 To do so, [visit your team's leagues page](https://play.chairleague.com/account/teams).
 It can be turned back on when your team is ready to be scheduled again.

+### Competitive Map Pool

+Chairleague seeks to give you a fully immersive competitive experience.
+To add to that only the most competitive maps are available for play, sorry Garden of Terror...

+Each season a map pool will be established by the League.
+For Season 1 of Tuesday/Thursday Night Heroes the map pool includes the following maps:

+Battlefield of Eternity
+Braxis Holdout
+Cursed Hollow
+Dragon Shire
+Infernal Shrines
+Sky Temple
+Tomb of the Spider Queen
+Towers of Doom
+Warhead Junction

+Study up, hone your strats, and be ready to throw down on these battlefeilds during your preferred night of Chairleague action.

 ### Substitutions